paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-050-national-flood-insurance.md

 <a id="section-4122"></a>
 ## § 4122.
 National Flood Mitigation Fund
-**(a) Establishment and availability** The Administrator shall establish in the Treasury of the United States a fund to be known as the National Flood Mitigation Fund, which shall be credited with amounts described in subsection (b) of this section and shall be available, to the extent provided in appropriation Acts, for providing assistance under [section 4104c of this title](./chapter-050-national-flood-insurance.md#section-4104c).
+**(a) Establishment and availability** The Administrator shall establish in the Treasury of the United States a fund to be known as the National Flood Mitigation Fund, which shall be credited with amounts described in subsection (b) and shall be available, to the extent provided in appropriation Acts, for providing assistance under [section 4104c of this title](./chapter-050-national-flood-insurance.md#section-4104c).

 **(b) Credits** The National Flood Mitigation Fund shall be credited with—